pixijs/guides/basics/getting-started.md

 So far all we've been doing is prep work.
 We haven't actually told PixiJS to draw anything.
 Let's fix that by adding an image to be displayed.

-There are a number of ways to draw images in PixiJS, but the simplest is by using a [PIXI.Sprite]({{ site.data.links.api-sprite }}).
-We'll get into the details of how the scene graph works in a later guide, but for now all you need to know is that PixiJS renders a hierarchy of [PIXI.DisplayObject's]({{ site.data.links.api-displayobject }}).
+There are a number of ways to draw images in PixiJS, but the simplest is by using a {@link PIXI.Sprite}.
+We'll get into the details of how the scene graph works in a later guide, but for now all you need to know is that PixiJS renders a hierarchy of {@link PIXI.DisplayObject PIXI.DisplayObjects}.
 A Sprite is a type of DisplayObject that wraps a loaded image resource to allow drawing it, scaling it, rotating it, and so forth.

 Before PixiJS can render an image, it needs to be loaded.
 Just like in any web page, image loading happens asynchronously.
 We'll talk a lot more about resource loading in later guides.
 For now, we can use a helper method on the PIXI.Sprite class to handle the image loading for us: